 Fresh, tender spinach leaves (baby spinach) can be eaten raw either in salad and vegetable burgers or as juice.
 Antioxidant properties may decrease significantly on steaming, frying and boiling for longer periods.

 Reheating of spinach left-over may cause conversion of nitrates into nitrites and nitrosamines by certain bacteria that thrive on pre-prepared nitrate-rich foods, such as spinach and many other green vegetables.
-These poisonous compounds may be harmful to health, especially in children.
+These harmful compounds may be harmful to health, especially in children.

-Because of its high vitamin K content, patients taking anti-coagulants such as "warfarin" are encouraged to avoid spinach in their food since it interferes with drug metabolism.
+Because of its high vitamin-K content, patients taking anti-coagulants such as "warfarin" are encouraged to avoid spinach in their food since it interferes with drug metabolism.

 Spinach contains oxalic acid, a naturally-occurring substance found in some vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
-People with known oxalate urinary tract stones are advised to avoid eating certain vegetables belonging to Amaranthaceae and Brassica family.
+Individuals with known oxalate urinary tract stones are advised to avoid eating certain vegetables belonging to Amaranthaceae and Brassica family.
 Adequate intake of water is therefore advised to maintain normal urine output.

 It may also contain goitrogens, which may interfere with thyroid hormone production and can cause thyroxin hormone deficiency in individuals with thyroid dysfunction.
 (Medical disclaimer).

 <<-Back to Vegetable Nutrition from Spinach.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.